Ursula Martin: Honours and awards

 Martin was appointed Commander of the Order of the British Empire (CBE) in the 2012 New Year Honours for services to computer science.
 In 2017 she was elected a Fellow of the Royal Society of Edinburgh (FRSE) and the Royal Academy of Engineering (FREng).
+In 2025 she was appointed Dame Commander of the Order of the British Empire (DBE) in the King's 2025 Birthday Honours for services to computer science.